 Visit this website or call 906-487-2641 to book your tee time and don't forget to bring your Tech ID with you.
 Please see the official Portage Lake Golf Course website for further details on rates, location, course information, and policies.

-In the past, when the block of 750 reserved Experience Tech hockey tickets ran out, those still wanting to purchase a student hockey ticket were charged up to $12.
-However, the Athletic Department has reduced this to $5 for the remainder of the 2012-13 regular season.
-As long as reserved seating is still available on the student half (North side) of the arena, you will receive a reserved seat for $5 after E.T. tickets are gone.
+In the past, when the block of 750 reserved Experience Tech hockey seats ran out, those still wanting to purchase a student hockey ticket were charged up to $12.
+However, the Athletic Department is continuing to offer $5 student tickets for the 2013-14 regular season as a carry over from the 12-13 season .
+As long as reserved seating is still available on the student half (North side) of the arena, you will receive a reserved seat for $5 after Experience Tech tickets are gone.
 Once reserved seating is sold out, you will receive a standing room ticket until those are sold out at which time all ticket sales stop per fire code.

-Regardless of whether the ticket you pick up is an E.T. ticket or a purchased student ticket, you will be required to show your student I.D. at the time you pick up your ticket, and at the entrance on game night.
+Regardless of whether the seat you pick is an Experience Tech seat or a purchased $5 student ticket, you will be required to show your valid student Michigan Tech ID at the time you pick up your ticket, and at the entrance on game night.

 The Intramural-Sports program has been an integral part of the Michigan Tech experience since the early 1970’s.
 Over the years we have offered a variety of recreational activities for the Michigan Tech student body.
 We continue to improve and expand our recreational services and facilities.
 We strive to be innovative and creative in satisfying the recreational needs of the student body.

 Due to restriction of ice time, ice hockey will be restricted to 50 teams (there were 29 teams in 2011).

 A deposit is required to help reduce forfeits (please see Deposit/Forfeit Policy below).